How often do you use this type of product?

 “Concealer helps to hide blemishes, sun spots, age spots, dark circles in the under-eye area, etc. Typically, its consistency is a bit thicker than foundation in order to spot-treat imperfections,” says makeup artist Elaina Badro.

-“I like to think of concealers as a two-part correcting and brightening agent for the complexion.
-The formulas on the market range from light-to-full coverage, concealing the look of dark spots, unwanted texture, or blemishes on the face.
+“The formulas on the market range from light-to-full coverage, concealing the look of dark spots, unwanted texture, or blemishes on the face.
 Most people opt for colors one to two shades lighter than their natural complexion to illuminate the face in the way that the sun naturally hits,” says Tisha Thompson, makeup artist and founder of LYS BEAUTY.

-What Is Color Corrector?
+What Are Color Correctors?

-Color correctors come in various shades that target different skin concerns.
-“Color corrector uses color theory and the color wheel to help even out the look of the skin (so getting rid of redness, rosacea, dark spots, pimples and shadows) and is needed on a case-by-case basis.
-For many people, using a fuller coverage concealer can address any skin tone irregularities on the face, whereas others with deeper pigmented areas that need brightening may utilize color correcting for added camouflaging,” says Thompson.
+Unlike concealers, color correctors don’t (and shouldn’t) match your skin tone exactly.
+Instead, color correctors come in various shades that target different skin concerns.
+“Color correctors use color theory and the color wheel to help even out the look of your skin,” says Thompson.
+“For many people, using a fuller coverage concealer can address any skin tone irregularities on the face, whereas others with deeper pigmented areas that need brightening may utilize color correcting for added camouflaging.”

 It's important to note that color correctors are not a one-size-fits-all solution, and the choice of corrector shade depends on individual skin concerns and skin tones.
-It's recommended to experiment with different shades and techniques to find the most effective color correcting routine for your specific needs.
+It's recommended to experiment with different shades and techniques to find the most effective color-correcting routine for your specific needs.

-Which One Is Right for You?
+Corrector vs. Concealer: Which One Is Right for You?

 Concealer: